hungsu/digital_garden/src/site/notes/Videogames/Return of the Obra Dinn.md

 A totally unique mystery videogame, which was given to me on the [[Unsorted/Steam Store\|Steam Store]].

-On my first attempt, I gave up after a few scenes.
+On my first attempt, I gave up after a few scenes, thinking the game impossibly hard and could not believe anyone could beat the game without a walkthrough.

 On my second attempt, I created a new [[Digital/Obsidian\|Obsidian]] vault just for this game, and was able to complete it in full without using any cheats or walkthroughs, and felt very satisfied doing so.

 If you enjoy [[Concepts/PKM\|Personal Knowledge Management]] and mysteries, I highly recommend this game.